kndl/my-life-prompted/_pages/confirmation.md

 # You've been prompted!

-Thank you for signing up for the My life prompted workshop.
+Thank you for signing up for the free, My life prompted workshop.

 You can expect to receive a confirmation email shortly.
-I will send another email with additional details a week before the workshop starts.
 Feel free to reach out in the meantime with any questions: tumbleweedpioneer AT gmail DOT com